restsql/restsql/README-FRAMEWORK_DEVELOPERS.txt

 Directories and Configuration Files

 Source Root
-Set up your Eclipse projects in /restsql/eclipse-workspace if possible. restSQL configuration uses absolute paths in most cases.
-The property values and default web.xml will work out of the box if you use /restsql/eclipse-workspace (or C:\restsql\eclipse-workspace) as your root.
+Set up your Eclipse projects in /opt/restsql/code if possible. restSQL configuration uses absolute paths in most cases.
+The property values and default web.xml will work out of the box if you use /opt/restsql/code (or C:\opt\restsql\code on Windows) as your root.

 Log Root
 Logs by default are written to /var/log/restsql.
 Make it easier on yourself and use this directory.